 - Pants x 1: Unless you’re visiting the rainy part of the island, one pair of pants is going to be enough as the weather is typically hot in Sri Lanka.

 - Shorts & skirts x 2-4: Depending on your preference you should bring roughly 2-4 bottoms for your trip.
 While not as conservative as some countries I’d suggest on not choosing the shortest shorts and skirts possible.
 I dressed quite conservatively (knee length) during my time there and still got unwanted attention more times than fingers I have.
 However in saying that I was traveling solo, which lends to getting more unwanted attention anyway.
-Check to see if the sites you’re visiting require shoulders or knees covered as some do (a scarf could solve this problem).
+Check to see if the sites you’re visiting require shoulders or knees covered as some do (a silk scarf could solve this problem).

 - Tops x 4-5: Tops are a little harder to keep fresh than pants are so don’t be afraid to become best friends with your hostel or hotel sink.
 Try not to wear lighter colours on transport days as your clothes can accumulate a lot of windblown dirt from the roads.